 Because you have set aside the pessimism and disappointment of the last several months for action.

-You don't have much time so here are my retail sales training tips:
+You don't have much time, so here are my retail sales training tips:

-1) Have a plan.
-If you haven't had a formal training program, create one even if it is on a single sheet of paper.
-Make it logical with the most basic at the start and the most advanced at the end.
+1. Have a plan.
+If you haven't had a formal training program, create one, even if it is on a single sheet of paper.
+Make it logical, with the most basic at the start and the most advanced at the end.

-The phrase Happy Holidays has to be more than something on a greeting card.
-You have to train employees that is the spirit you want to create in your store.
+The phrase Happy Holidays has to mean more than words on a greeting card.
+Preparing for the Holidays means you have to train employees that spreading joy is the spirit you want to create in your store.